tdannecy/Odysseus/_posts/2018-01-02-web-languages.md

 **Turing complete:** With CSS, not really.

-**Parsing:** TODO document.
-Involves dynamically dispatching AST construction to classes for the different elements.
+**Parsing:** Consists of a lexer and various components (including dynamic dispatch into initial interpretor) together comprising the parser, all of which is implemented in raw C++.

-**How is it run:** Initially interpreted via dynamic dispatch during parsing to register event handlers, request any necessary resources, and possibly construct a "shadow DOM".
+**How is it run:** Initially interpreted via dynamic dispatch during parsing to register event handlers, request any necessary resources, alter the containing frame/window, or possibly construct a "shadow DOM".
 Slow, but on a slow path.

 Later it's combined with CSS to construct a "Style Tree".